 Recommended projects should be updated as the keeper of the plan becomes aware of new projects that might be implemented to mitigate a wildland fire problem.
 The prioritized project list should be revised every year based on new data and available dollars.
 The entire plan should be updated or reviewed on the same cycle as the pre-disaster mitigation plan.

 8.2.
 Incorporation into Local Jurisdictional Plans

-This plan should be adopted by local Chouteau County and the recommendations be coordinated with planning mechanisms, such as a County Growth Policy and Pre-Disaster Mitigation Plan.
+This plan should be adopted by local Cascade County and the recommendations be incorporated into their other planning mechanisms, such as a County Growth Policy and Pre-Disaster Mitigation Plan.